SumanBlswas/WeatherApp/README.md

 # Welcome to Weatheroo

 <h3>Weatheroo is a Weather Forecast App.
-This is a single Project Construct Week Within 3 Days.
-You can Check temp, humadity, wind-Speed, AQI etc.
+This is a single Project Constructed Within 3 Days.
+You can Check temp, humidity, wind-Speed, AQI, etc.
 </h3>

 # Deployed URL 👉 [Click here](https://weatheroo.vercel.app/)